Ontmoet Rembrandt

 Etching at Rembrandt’s home

-Step into Rembrandt’s footsteps during our workshops ‘Etching at Rembrandt’s home’.
-Give your own twist to an Amsterdam etching from the exhibition by experimenting with the drypoint technique!
-On a large etching press, you will print two prints, which you can take home afterwards.
+Follow in Rembrandt’s footsteps during the workshop ‘Etching at Rembrandt’s Home’.
+Give your own twist to an etching by the master by experimenting with the drypoint technique!
+You print two prints on a large etching press, which you can take home with you afterwards.

 Language: Dutch and English